udu3324/slider-synth/README.md

 | $5.27  | Sales Tax              |          |             |          |                      |       |                |
 | $20.49 | Customs duties & taxes |          |             |          |                      |       |                |
 | $89.56 | **Grand Total**        |          |             |          |                      |       |                |

-I am supplying my own esp32-s3, rotary encoder, buttons, leds, and some other stuff that would cause the price to spike up to $30